Raghulshanmugam2004/OS-EX.3-TROUBLESHOOTING-OF-OS---CASE-STUDY/README.md

 # RESULT:

-Troubleshooting of OS has been done successfuly.
+Troubleshooting of OS has been done successfully.